MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams-meetings.md

 ---
 # Share in Teams meeting

-Share in Teams meeting allows users to share any documents or third-party app as a web view in the meeting stage and all the participants can interact and edit together.
+Share in Teams meeting allows users to share any document or third-party app in the meeting stage and all the participants can interact and edit together.

 Users can select **Share in Teams Meeting** button and it launches the deep link to the meeting stage.
-If users not installed meeting extension, it requests users to install the meeting extension app for the third-party apps to control the meeting stage, and to have access to the meeting stage.
+If users have not installed meeting extension, it requests users to install the meeting extension app for the third-party apps to control the meeting stage, and to have access to the meeting stage.

 The following image shows the share in teams meeting experience: